-Generally you will have bubs in a private hospital in a labour ward or birthing centre within the hospital.
+Generally you will give birth in a private hospital in a labour ward or birthing centre within the hospital.
 A caesarean birth will be in an operating theatre.
 If there is an emergency, you may end up being transferred to a public hospital.

 How long will I stay in the hospital?